imprimatur & nihil obstat

 Holy Week culminates in the celebration of the Triduum—Holy Thursday, Good Friday, and Easter Sunday.
 During this liturgy, one of the events we call to mind is Jesus’ agony in the garden of Gethsemane.
 As the first sorrowful mystery of the Rosary, the Agony in the Garden initiates Jesus’ Passion …

-One of the more familiar passages from the Letter to the Philippians is hard to grasp in English because the original Greek defies easy translation.
+One of the more familiar passages from the Letter of Paul to the Philippians is hard to grasp in English because the original Greek defies easy translation.
 Let’s walk through this challenge and see if some clarity can be added t.
-The original Greek of the Letter to the Philippians 2:6 (NABRE)—ὃς …
+The original Greek of the Letter of Paul to …

 death